seojacky/helper-lite-for-pagespeed/readme.txt

 = 3.0.2 =
 * Fixed bug with translations
 * Added "Rate us" link on plugins page
-* Settings was moved under "WP Booster" page in the admin panel
+* Settings was moved under "WP Booster" page in the Dashboard

 = 3.0.1 =
 * Fixed bugs